PHILAE-PROJECT/agilkia/README.md

     http://projects.femto-st.fr/philae/en

 It is open source software under the MIT license.
-See LICENSE.txt
+See LICENSE.txt.

-# Key Features:
+## Key Library Features:

  * Manage sets of traces (load/save to JSON, etc.).
  * Split traces into smaller traces (sessions).
  * Cluster traces on various criteria, with support for flat and hierarchical clustering.
  * Visualise clusters of tests, to see common / rare behaviours.
  * Convert traces to Pandas DataFrame for data analysis / machine learning.
  * Generate random tests, or 'smart' tests from a machine learning (ML) model.
  * Automated testing of SOAP web services with WSDL descriptions.

+## Example Command-Line Tools:

+The **tools** directory contains several general-purpose tools built using the Agilkia library.

+ * csv2agilkia.py: can transform CSV or JSON files into Agilkia format, with optional clustering.
+ * view_traces.py: prints a summary of each trace, plus some statistics.
+ * choose_regression_tests.py: select a given number of traces, to maximize some coverage metric.

+After installing Python and the Agilkia library (see below), each of these tools can be run as 'python <tool>.py' to show the help message and options of the tool.

 ## About the Name